KozyrevIN/Evolutionary_cellular_automata/README.md

 # Evolutionary_cellular_automata

-This project is our attempt to create a simple and fast engine to run special kind of cellular automata on the 2-d grid.
+This project is my attemp to rework my project https://github.com/KozyrevIN/Evolution_game to make it more flexible.